-Given the ongoing and ever stricter guidelines from the CDC, WHO, as well as federal and state governments to limit gatherings, we have made the difficult decision to cancel all motorcoach tours in Grand Canyon National Park through June 6, 2021.
+Given the ongoing and ever stricter guidelines from the CDC, WHO, as well as federal and state governments to limit gatherings, we have made the difficult decision to cancel all motorcoach tours in Grand Canyon National Park through September 2, 2021.
 The impacted tours include the Grand, Freedom, and Arizona Sunset tours.
 The Grand Canyon Railway, Grand Canyon Railway Hotel, Pet Resort, and RV Park are all now open.
-While the National Park Service is operating limited, modified shuttle bus transportation inside the park, the Village route remains suspended; to learn more, click here.
+Additionally, our partners at the National Park Service have decided to cancel shuttles on the Purple route for the remainder of 2021.
+The other shuttles are running modified schedules.
+Learn more on the NPS website here.
 In addition, certain items (such as decorative pillows and blankets, and all paper products) have been removed from our guests rooms.

 This decision was not easy and we recognize the significant impact on your travel plans, but we know that this is the responsible path forward to continue to help slow the spread of the disease.

 As a company that has operated for over 150 years in some of the most beautiful places on earth, we take pride in every aspect of our operations to deliver an unforgettable experience to our guests.
 From our front-of-house staff to our housekeepers to our kitchens, our focus on the health and safety of our guests and employees has always been fundamental to our operations as is our dedication to providing guests with flexibility to modify, customize, or cancel reservations.
 It is simply Second Nature to how we operate.